ekansa/open-context-py/opencontext_py/apps/imports/kobotoolbox/README.md

 # Open Context KoboToolBox Imports

-This director holds a variety of functions to process data, exported from Kobotoolbox in the Excel (.xlsx) format.
+This directory holds a variety of functions to process data, exported from Kobotoolbox in the Excel (.xlsx) format.
 It uses Pandas to load the data into dictionaries of dataframes for processing.

 The main motivation for developing these functions was to serve the needs of the Poggio Civitate excavations.
 The